cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 Jetifier in reverse mode will _de-Jetify_ the bytecode of a library.
 Converting the new AndroidX packages to the old one.

-Unfortunately the Reverse mode is **not integrated** into the AGP and there is no gradle property to set to enable it.
+Unfortunately the Reverse mode is **not integrated** into the Android Gradle Plugin and there is no property to set to enable it.
 The only way to run it is to use the standalone version.

-Luckily the command line jetifier is really easy to use:
+Luckily the command line jetifier is not so hard to use:

 ```bash
 $ ./bin/jetifier-standalone